npragin/cs261/README.md

-# CS 261 Data Structures Assignments
+# CS 261 – Data Structures

 This repository contains my assignments for CS 261 - Data Structures at Oregon State University.
 Each assignment focuses on implementing and understanding fundamental data structures and algorithms.